 Past attempts at developing this kind of effort have been limited by a very narrow technical domain focus or have largely focused on high-level theories, taxonomies, or schemes that do not reach the level of detail or variety of security issues that are found in today's products.
-As an alternate approach, under sponsorship of DHS NCSD, and as part of MITRE's participation in the DHS-sponsored NIST SAMATE effort MITRE investigated the possibility of leveraging the CVE initiative's experience in analyzing over 20,000 real-world vulnerabilities reported and discussed by industry and academia.
+As an alternate approach, under sponsorship of DHS NCSD, and as part of MITRE's participation in the DHS-sponsored NIST SAMATE effort, MITRE investigated the possibility of leveraging the Common Vulnerabilities and Exposures (CVE) initiative's experience in analyzing more than 20,000 real-world vulnerabilities reported and discussed by industry and academia.

-As part of the creation of the Common Vulnerabilities and Exposures (CVE) List [4] which is used as the source of vulnerabilities for the National Vulnerability Database (NVD) [5], over the last six years MITRE's CVE initiative, sponsored by DHS NCSD, has developed a preliminary classification and categorization of vulnerabilities, attacks, faults, and other concepts that can be used to help define this arena.
+As part of the creation of the CVE list [4] that is used as the source of vulnerabilities for the National Vulnerability Database [5], MITRE's CVE initiative during the last six years has developed a preliminary classification and categorization of vulnerabilities, attacks, faults, and other concepts that can be used to help define this arena.
 However, the original groupings used in the development of CVE, while sufficient for that task, were too rough to be used to identify and categorize the functionality found within the offerings of the code security assessment industry.
-For example, in order to support the development of CVE content it is sufficient to separate the reported vulnerabilities in products into working categories like weak or bad authentication, buffer overflow, cryptographic error, denial of service, directory traversal, information leak, or cross-site scripting.
-However, for assessing code this granularity of classification groupings was too large and indefinite.
-Of the categories listed, for example, cross-site scripting and buffer overflows have many variants, all of which need to be identified when assessing code.
+For example, in order to support the development of CVE content, it is sufficient to separate the reported vulnerabilities in products into working categories such as weak/bad authentication, buffer overflow, cryptographic error, denial of service, directory traversal, information leak, or cross-site scripting.
+For assessing code, however, this granularity of classification groupings was too large and indefinite.
+Of the categories listed, for example, cross-site scripting actually has eight different types of issues that need to be addressed or looked for when assessing code; buffer overflow covered 10 different code constructs to look for.

-So to support use in code assessment additional fidelity and succinctness was needed as well as additional details and descriptive information for each of the different categories such as the effects, behaviors, and implementation details, etc. The preliminary classification and categorization work used in the development of CVE was revised to address the types of issues discussed above, resulting in the Preliminary List of Vulnerability Examples for Researchers (PLOVER) [6].
-PLOVER includes CVE names for over 1,500 diverse, real-world examples of vulnerabilities.
-The vulnerabilities are organized within a detailed conceptual framework that enumerate the 300 individual types of weaknesses that caused the vulnerabilities.
-The weaknesses were simply grouped within 28 higher-level categories, each category with its associated CVE examples.
-PLOVER represents the first cut of a truly bottom-up effort to take real-world observed exploitable vulnerabilities that do exist in code, abstract them and group them into common classes representing more general potential weaknesses that could lead to exploitable vulnerabilities in code, and then finally to organize them in an appropriate relative structure so as to make them accessible and useful to a diverse set of audiences for a diverse set of purposes.
+So, to support use in code assessment, additional fidelity and succinctness was needed as well as additional details and descriptive information for each of the different categories such as effects, behaviors, and the implementation details.
+The preliminary classification and categorization work used in the development of CVE was revised to address the types of issues discussed above and the result was called the Preliminary List of Vulnerability Examples for Researchers (PLOVER) [6].
+PLOVER was a document that listed more than 1,500 diverse, real-world examples of vulnerabilities, identified by their CVE name.
+The vulnerabilities are organized within a detailed conceptual framework that enumerates the 300 individual types of weaknesses that cause the vulnerabilities.
+The weaknesses were simply grouped within 28 higher-level categories with a large number of real-world vulnerability examples for each type of weakness.
+PLOVER represents the first cut of a truly bottom-up effort to take real-world observed, exploitable vulnerabilities that do exist in code, to abstract them and group them into common classes representing more general potential weaknesses that could lead to exploitable vulnerabilities in code, and then, finally to organize them in an appropriate relative structure so as to make them accessible and useful to a diverse set of audiences for a diverse set of purposes.